Discover the Magic of Quarter Inch Seam Tape

 - Rub the oil gently on the adhesive to loosen it, then wipe again with a clean, damp cloth to remove any oily residue.

-Don't use harsh solvents, abrasive cleaners or scrubbing pads; they will scratch the surface and potentially remove painted markings on your sewing machine.
+Don't use harsh solvents, abrasive cleaners, or scrubbing pads; they will scratch the surface and potentially remove painted markings on your sewing machine.

 To keep the rest of your Quarter Inch Seam Tape fresh and sticky for as long as possible:

-📦 Keep it in its packaging
+📦 Keep It in Its Packaging

-Keep it in a cool, dry place—away from heaters, hot windowsills and very humid spots.
+Keep it in a cool, dry place—away from heaters, hot windowsills, and very humid spots.

-Fold back the end of the washi tape on itself to create a tab.
+Fold back the end of the tape on itself to create a tab.
 This will make finding and unrolling your Quarter Inch Seam Tape super easy.

 Do you have a drawer or container you keep your frequently used sewing tools in?
-That's the best place to store your Quarter Inch Washi Tape, so you can grab it and use it right when you need it.
+That's the best place to store your Quarter Inch Seam Tape, so you can grab it and use it right when you need it.

 Final Thoughts

-If you haven’t tried it yet, set up a test strip on your machine and sew a few practice HSTs from scrap fabric—you might find it earns a permanent spot in your favourite notions.
+If you haven’t tried it yet, set up a test strip on your machine and sew a few practice HSTs from scrap fabric - you might find it earns a permanent spot in your favourite notions.

 Comments